Cargill/splinter/cli/man/splinter-circuit-template-list.1.md

 A Scabbard circuit template is available by default (this template is packaged with the Splinter CLI).

+All available templates are located in the circuit templates directory, `/usr/share/splinter/circuit-templates`.

 Tip: Use the `splinter circuit template arguments` command to see the required arguments for a specific circuit template.